 The best way to react to an excited dog is to ignore them, no touching, no eye contact and no talking.
 Turn the other way or push them back if your excited dog tries to jump on you.

 Only give them affection, attention and treats when your dog is calm.
-Your dog will naturally move into that more relaxed state by rewarding calm and ignoring excited behaviour.
+Your dog will naturally move into a more relaxed state by rewarding calm and ignoring excited behaviour.

 4. Use Their Nose

-The primary organ of a dog is their nose, so capturing their sense of smell will keep them focussed.
+The primary organ of a dog is their nose, so capturing their sense of smell will keep them focused.

-Lavender and vanilla are calming scents and are incredibly powerful when associated with times when the dog is calm.
-Place a scented air freshener near your dogs’ bed, and soon they will associate that smell with calm, relaxed times.
+Lavender and vanilla are calming scents and incredibly powerful when associated with the dog in quiet times.
+Place a dog-friendly scented air freshener near your dogs' bed, and soon they will associate that smell with calm, relaxed times.

 Make sure to check that your dog isn't allergic to any particular scents, and ask your veterinarian for their recommendations on calming dog scents.